tychen5/Medical-Summary-Builder/README.md

 2.  **Vector Indexing**: Each text chunk is converted into a vector embedding using a powerful model (e.g., `Qwen/Qwen3-Embedding-8B` or `text-embedding-3-small`) and stored in a Pinecone index.
 This creates a searchable knowledge base from the medical record.
 This step can be skipped on subsequent runs if the index is already populated.

     [![Pinecone Index Knowledge Base](outputs/pinecone_index.png)](outputs/pinecone_index.png)
-3.  **Agent-Driven Extraction**: A ReAct (Reasoning and Acting) agent, powered by a large language model (default: `Qwen/Qwen3-235B-A22B-Thinking-2507`), is tasked with building the summary.
+3.  **Agent-Driven Extraction**: A ReAct (Reasoning and Acting) agent, powered by a large language model (default: `Qwen/Qwen3-235B-A22B-Thinking-2507` for Nebius; default: `gpt-5-nano` for OpenAI), is tasked with building the summary.
 It uses a retriever tool to query the vector index iteratively, gathering evidence to populate the claimant's profile (name, SSN, DOB, etc.) and construct a timeline of medical events.
 4.  **Structured Data Parsing**: The agent is prompted to return its findings as a structured JSON object.
 The pipeline contains robust logic to find and parse this JSON, even if it is embedded in conversational text or slightly malformed.
 5.  **Fallback Extraction**: If the primary agent fails to return a valid structured output, a fallback mechanism is triggered.
 This process retrieves a broad context from the vector store and uses a direct, schema-guided LLM call to extract the required information, preventing pipeline failure.
 6.  **Report Generation**: The final structured data, represented by a `MedicalSummary` Pydantic model, is passed to a `ReportWriter`.
 This component populates the original DOCX template with the extracted data and also generates a clean Markdown version of the summary.